scottoffen/RegisterMyFonts/README.md

 ## Free To Use ##

 RegisterMyFont was built specifically with educational institutions and students in mind.
-There is not charge for it's use.
-Contribution and suggestions are welcome!
+There is no charge for it's use.
+Contributions and suggestions are welcome!